RDG0818/Blackjack-Calculator/README.md

-# Blackjack Probability Calculator
+# Blackjack Probability Calculator (WIP)

-This project provides a comprehensive analysis of blackjack probabilities and expected values using Python.
-The analysis includes dealer probability distributions, conditional probabilities based on the dealer's first card, and the player's expected value when standing.
-The calculations assume the dealer does not hit on a soft 17 and an infinite-sized deck.
-Note that this is still WIP.
+This project calculates the probabilities and expected values for various scenarios in the game of blackjack.
+It assumes the dealer does not hit on a soft 17 and uses an infinite-sized deck.

 ## Features

+- **Dealer Probability Distribution**: Calculates the end probability distribution for the dealer’s hand.
-- **Probability Distributions**: Computes the dealer's end probability distribution and probabilities conditioned on the dealer's first card.
+- **Conditioned Dealer Results**: Computes probabilities for the dealer's results conditioned on the dealer's first card.
-- **Expected Value Calculation**: Calculates the player's expected value when they choose to stand, incorporating complex interactions between player and dealer hands.
+- **Expected Value Calculation**: Calculates the expected value (EV) of the player's hand if they stand or hit.
-- **Monte Carlo Simulations**: Cross-checks calculated probabilities with Monte Carlo simulations for validation.
-- **Object-Oriented Design**: Utilizes an extensive class hierarchy for cards, hands, decks, players, and the probability calculator.
+- **EV Table for Player Hitting**: Generates an EV table for scenarios where the player hits.

 ## Dependencies

 - Python 3.x
 - pandas

+## Inspiration

+This project was inspired by [The mathematics of blackjack: Probability](https://probability.infarom.ro/blackjack.html) article.